-- Once foam has accumulated Nocardia, it provides a source of “seeds” for future Nocardia growth and foaming incidences.
-The only way to truly remove the Nocardia from the system is to skim or suction off the foam and land apply it or otherwise destroy it (1, 2).
+- Once foam has accumulated, Nocardia provides a source of “seeds” for future growth and foaming incidences.
+The only way to truly remove the Nocardia from the system is to degrade its source of nutrients and skim or suction off the foam to land apply it or otherwise destroy it (1, 2).
 Never attempt recirculation of scum or foam containing Nocardia (2).

 - Antifoams could also be used initially to control the foaming, but it is not recommended to continue use as they are traditionally mixtures of hydrophobic liquids and solids that may lose effectiveness if continually applied (6).
-Adding nonionic surfactants, often present in non-silicone antifoams, will enhance foam volume and transport of Nocardia cells if additional surfactants are present (2, 6).
+Adding nonionic surfactants, often presented in non-silicone antifoams, will enhance foam volume and transportation of Nocardia cells, if additional surfactants are present (2, 6).

 - It is known that reducing sludge age helps to wash the Early Phase single cell Nocardia out of the system before it can reach its Advanced Phase branched form (1).
-However, this may result in incomplete nitrification and if the F:M decreases and/or the temperature decrease, an abundance of Microthrix parvicella may develop and cause foam (2, 5).
+However, this may result in incomplete nitrification, and if the F:M decreases and/or the temperature decreases, an abundance of Microthrix parvicella may develop and cause foam (2, 5).

 - Further reduction of the levels of fats, oil, grease, and surfactants in the influent or addition of our Foam Buster or Qwik-Zyme L enzyme to digest these materials will also help to control Nocardia foaming incidences (2).